The dimensional reduction of linearized spin-2 theories invariant under transverse diffeomorphisms: Conclusion

 We have found a non local correspondence \eqref{redeftdeh} between the pure tensor model \eqref{L2} and \eqref{3.15} leading to a parametrization \eqref{source} of the non conserved source allowing an explicitly covariant proof of unitarity of \eqref{L2} and a clear separation of the spin-2 and spin-0 contributions to the two point amplitude of the pure tensor TDiff model, see \eqref{ampldiag}.
 The relationship \eqref{redeftdeh} takes us also from the WTDiff model to the Einstein-Hilbert theory.
 We wonder whether there would be any nonlinear generalization connecting unimodular gravity to general relativity.

-Finally, in chapter 5 we investigate linearized massive scalar tensor theories in curved backgrounds.
-We start from a rather general second order, in derivatives, Ansatz with 14 parameters and non minimal terms linear in the curvature.
+Finally, in section 5 we investigate linearized massive scalar tensor theories in curved backgrounds.
+We go beyond the scalar tensor theory obtained via dimensional reduction and start from a rather general second order, in derivatives, Ansatz with 14 parameters and non minimal terms linear in the curvature.
 The requirement of a vector plus a scalar constraint leads to the equations \eqref{vecto} and \eqref{scalarc}.
-Instead of a detailed investigation of a complicate system of equations (under investigation) we show that the specific flat space massive model \eqref{ltdm} does admit a family of curved background extensions on Einstein spaces with three free non minimal parameters.
+Instead of a detailed analysis of a complicate system of equations (under investigation) we show that the specific flat space massive model \eqref{ltdm} does admit a family of curved background extensions on Einstein spaces with three free non minimal parameters.
 If we demand Diff symmetry at $m=0$, only one parameter, see \eqref{a1b1}, remains arbitrary.
 The natural way of lifting the Einstein spaces demand is to include non minimal terms with higher powers in the curvature and negative powers in $m^2$ as in \cite{buchbinder}.
-We may go even ahead that perturbative approach and try to formulate a massive scalar tensor gravity along the lines of \cite{drgt} or even a scalar bi-tensor theory generalizing \cite{rosen}.
+We may go even ahead that perturbative approach and try to formulate a massive scalar tensor gravity along the lines of \cite{drgt} or even a scalar bi-tensor theory generalizing \cite{hs3}.
 This is beyond the scope of the present work.